livegnik/2way-poc-design/01-protocol/01-identifiers-and-namespaces.md

 Rules:

 * Identifiers are unique only within the application scope.
-* Interpretation outside the owning application is forbidden unless explicitly defined.
+* Interpretation outside the owning application is forbidden unless explicitly defined by schema linkage.

-### 5.3 Domain namespaces
+### 4.3 Domain namespaces

-Domains define subsets of the graph that participate in sync and visibility rules.
+Domains define subsets of the graph eligible for sync and visibility.

-Properties:

-* Domain identifiers scope replication.
-* Domain identifiers constrain visibility and disclosure.

 Rules:

-* An object MUST belong to zero or more explicitly declared domains.
+* Domain namespaces MUST NOT overlap implicitly.
-* An object outside a domain MUST NOT be included in domain-scoped sync.
+* Domain membership MUST be explicit.
+* Domain interpretation is local and enforced by policy.

-## 6. Identifier resolution
+## 5. Identifier resolution and trust boundaries

 Resolution rules: